larsvonchiller/WeatherApp/README.md

 ## Description

-Was created as a test task for an interview
+Was created as a test task for an interview.
+Shows weather considering your current geolocation.

 ## Screenshots